7 Best Strat Pickups (2023) That Enhance Tone

 These pickups are designed with period-correct materials, in order to give you that chime and single-coil tone from the sixties.
 Wound in the classic way, this set is for that discerning player that is willing to go the extra mile in the name of authenticity.

 The Seymour Duncan Custom Shop Psychedelic Strat Set delivered late sixties tone with period-correct materials and attention to detail.
-These pickups were hand-wound in the traditional way in order to reproduce vintage strat tone.
+These pickups were hand-wound in the traditional way in order to reproduce vintage Strat tone.

 We found that the pickups in this set were voiced with a scooped-mid sound.
 Our tests revealed a deep and full tone in every position, in both clean and distorted settings.

 For more aggressive distortion, our favorite position was 2.
 We found that the bridge and middle pickup worked great in tandem to produce a nice bite that was controlled and balanced.
-The distorted sound here worked great for a blues solo and even for some power chord chugging.
+The distorted sound here worked great for a blues solo and even for some power-chord chugging.

 Also Consider